 Myth 5.
 I avoid dairy, but make my own almond milk instead.

 If you are avoiding dairy for whatever reason (vegan, allergy etc), a nut- or plant-based milk is a fantastic alternative.
 For those taking extra steps to make their own milks at home, I admire the dedication and commitment!

-However, with homemade nut- and plant- milks, the calcium content is significantly lower compared to their packaged counterparts.
+The calcium content is significantly lower with homemade nut- and plant- milks, compared to their packaged counterparts.
 Packaged milks contain added calcium in the form of calcium carbonate, ensuring that the population who don’t consume dairy will still have their calcium needs met.

 But when you are making your own, you may well be missing out on an essential nutrient.
 My advice would be to either buy your dairy-free milk as it’s contain calcium, or take a calcium supplementation under the supervision of your doctor.